 - Your baby/toddler wakes at night and stays awake for a long period

 When your baby shows one or more of these signs, its may well be time to drop a sleep.

 How to drop a day sleep

 Every age can be done a similar way – incrementally.
 So lets look at dropping from two to one day sleep: At around a 12-14 months your baby will be at the right age to drop down from two to one day sleep.

 - Move the morning sleep later – to 10am and the midday sleep to 2pm for a few days.

 - Then move the morning sleep to 11am (with big snack at 10:30am plus a tiny milk feed – then to sleep).
-He will be dog tired with the new routine for a few days so you will need to entertain him to get him through to 11am.
+They will be dog tired with the new routine for a few days so you will need to entertain them to get them through to 11am.

-- On these days, he will probably sleep from 11am until 1pm and not have an afternoon sleep.
+- On these days, your baby will probably sleep from 11am until 1pm and not have an afternoon sleep.
 So bring bedtime back to 6pm.

-- Every third day do two sleeps if he needs it for 2 weeks.
+- Every third day do two sleeps if your baby needs it (limit to 2 weeks).

 - Then in the third week, move morning sleep to 11:30 and eventually 12.
 That is your new routine.

 For more help adjusting your baby’s routine as they grow, subscribe to Parent Sense.
 It’s the all-in-one baby app that has a smart routine that adjusts according to your babies age and logged data.
 You will get reminders for when it’s time for the next sleep, feed and how long your baby’s awake windows should be before you settle them to sleep.
 Download Parent Sense now and take the guesswork out of your baby’s routine.